zeroabsolute/RESTGuide/README.md

 ```

 #### HTTP status codes
-The most common errors that could be returned from a POST request are the following:
+The most common status codes that could be returned from a POST request are the following:
 - 200 Success: Rare case.
 When the method does some processing but it doesn't create a new resource, it can return status 200 with the result of the operation in the response body.
 - 201 Created: When the operation is finished successfully and the new resource is created.
 - 202 Accepted: This status is returned in case of asynchronous operations when you want to return control to the client and continue doing background work.